- Department of Pathology

 Pathology Admission Requirements and Application Procedures

-Applicants must have a B.Sc. or an equivalent degree with an extensive background in the physical and biological sciences.
+Applicants must have a B.Sc. or an equivalent degree with an extensive background in the physiological and biological sciences.
 An academic record equivalent to or better than a cumulative grade point average (CGPA) of 3.2 out of 4.0 at McGill is required for at least the two final full-time years of undergraduate training, with a minimum CGPA of 3.0 overall.
 It is an advantage if candidates have very favourable supporting letters or have demonstrated an exceptional aptitude for research.
 All candidates are expected to apply for scholarships and fellowships, which usually require a higher CGPA or other evidence of excellence.

 Applicants to graduate studies whose native language is not English and who have not completed an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized Canadian institution (anglophone or francophone), must submit documented proof of competency in oral and written English.
 Before acceptance, appropriate exam results must be submitted directly from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Systems) Office.
 These applicants are usually required to take the GRE in order to properly evaluate their suitability.